enzonjagi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword displays the lines in /etc/passwd that don't contain the string 'bin' test
-18-letteronly prints only the lines that begin with a letter
+18-letteronly prints only the lines that begin with a letter 19-AZ Replace all characters A and c from input to Z and e respectively.
+20-hiago removes all letters c and C from input.